Frontline Workforce Problems and How Enablement Technology Solves Them

 Of course, cheat codes may seem attractive — one-off solutions that address the symptoms of a problem rather than its root — intermittent, big-ticket incentives to drive engagement, or ad-hoc training sessions.
 These methods may produce temporary results but ultimately perpetuate the foundational disorder driving these problems in the first place.

 To build business resiliency and improve outcomes, organizations with deskless workforces need technology tools that are specifically designed to meet the unique needs of their workforce.
-These include intuitive communication platforms and frontline training that actually resonates with the deskless workforce in one centralized experience.
+These include intuitive communication platforms and frontline employee training that actually resonates with the deskless workforce in one centralized experience.

 Holistic workforce enablement technology is already how global market leaders are ensuring growth in this down economy.
 But the key to effective digital transformation for deskless workforces is, as HBR puts it, “a sustained focus on improving employees’ and leaders’ digital dexterity: the ambition and ability to use technology for better business outcomes.
 If people aren’t able to use the technology, then the investments will be wasted and in fact can heighten employee change fatigue.”

-In summer 2023, organizations seeking to build real business value and resiliency with workforce enablement should be paying attention to three key frontline pain points and how the right technology can solve them.
+Today, organizations seeking to build real business value and resiliency with workforce enablement should be paying attention to three key frontline pain points and how the right technology can solve them.

 Frontline leadership is burnt out because of bad legacy systems for communication, training, and execution.